am0wa/tsjam-logger/README.md

 ## Usage <small>(Out of Box)</small>

 `ConsoleOutput` is the default output channel.
-U could override it with Ur own ones...
+Override it with Ur own ones...

 ```typescript
 import { jamLogger } from '@tsjam/logger';